 Media

-The following are selected Briefs, Commentaries, Discussions, Essays, Interviews, Presentations, Radio Programs, Reports, and Working Papers on Media-related topics from a Black economics perspective.
+The following are selected Briefs, Commentaries, Discussions, Essays, Interviews, Presentations, Radio Programs, Reports, Headline Thoughts, and Working Papers on Media-related topics from a Black economics perspective.

 Open Letter: “Open Letter to HBCU Law School Deans: Reparations for Black American Defamation.”
 (March 10, 2023) (155 KB) [OLTHBCULS.pdf] This open letter proposes that the Big 6 HBCU law schools jointly engage to file a defamation claim in the courts seeking relief for US media defamation of Black Americans.
 Also, your actionable support is requested.